TL;DR

 - Avoid plastic-wrapped foods where possible.
 Choose loose fruit and vegetables.

-- Never drink from plastic water bottles that have been left in the sun or a hot car.
+- generally not drink from plastic water bottles that have been left in the sun or a hot car.

 - Swap plastic chopping boards for wood or bamboo.